Hybrid Flooring Pros and Cons: A Guide for Australian Homes

 Can hybrid flooring go over tiles?

-Might Not Be Ideal
+When Hybrid Flooring Might Not Be Ideal

 Hybrid flooring may not be ideal if:

-• You prefer fully glued-down commercial systems
+You require a fully glued-down commercial flooring system

 Final Thoughts —